13 Reasons to Spend a Day Shopping in Bern

 In the Middle Ages, the architects of historic Bern included storage cellars underneath every house on both sides of the wide lanes.
 Today, these typical sandstone cellars make a stroll through Bern’s Old Town a very unique experience.
 These former spaces for storing grains, vegetables and wines now house myriad charming shops, boutiques and studios.
 Many a visitor is totally surprised to open what looks like a modest, unimpressive wood door, take a few steps down and discover a whole new universe.
 Shopping in Bern is simply full of surprises, which everyone likes!

-Instagrammer Anna Stump shows how it’s done.
+Instagrammer Anna Stump (see photo) shows how it’s done.
 She posted a photo from Kramgasse, considered to be one of the most beautiful streets in the world, proving that shopping in Bern is “very instagrammable.”
-Or in the lingo of all those who remember a time before social media: Bern is simply wonderfully picturesque!
+And it's not just her who thinks so: according to an evaluation of the London Evening Standard, Bern won the title of "the most instagrammable winter city" – even before places like Aspen or Zermatt!
+Bern is simply wonderfully picturesque!
 The labyrinth of narrow streets in the Old Town, the medieval sandstone buildings and the charming vaulted cellars of this UNESCO World Heritage Site have the makings of a Hollywood movie set, something the giant shopping centers and modern big-city shopping streets can hardly compete with.
 The streets of Bern are also perfect for hobby photographers, selfie fanatics, Instagram addicts and anyone who is looking to take a cool new profile pic with two cute shops in the background.